-Pyrethrin is a pesticide that comes from chrysanthemum flowers.
-It is approved for use in people 2 years old and older.
-Do not use pyrethrin if you are allergic to chrysanthemums or ragweed.
+Pyrethrin is a pesticide that’s derived from chrysanthemum flowers.
+It’s approved for use in people 2 years old and older.
+Don’t use pyrethrin if you’re allergic to chrysanthemums or ragweed.

-Permethrin (Nix) is a synthetic pesticide that is similar to pyrethrin.
-It is approved for use in people 2 months old and older.
+Permethrin (Nix) is a synthetic pesticide that’s similar to pyrethrin.
+It’s approved for use in people 2 months old and older.

 Prescription lice treatments may also include other chemicals.

 Benzyl alcohol lotion (Ulesfia) is an aromatic alcohol.
-It is used to treat head lice in people 6 months old and older.
+It’s used to treat head lice in people 6 months old and older.

 Malathion (Ovide) is an organophosphate pesticide.
-It is used to treat lice in people who are 6 years old or older.
-It is not recommended for women who are pregnant or breastfeeding.
+It’s used to treat lice in people who are 6 years old or older.
+It isn’t recommended for women who are pregnant or breastfeeding.
 Malathion is flammable.
 Stay away from open flames and heat sources such as hair dryers when using this product.

 Lindane is an organochloride pesticide.
-It is available in lotion or shampoo form.
+It’s available in lotion or shampoo forms.
 Lindane is usually only used as a last resort.
 It can cause serious side effects, including seizures and death.
-Lindane should not be used by premature babies or by people who have a history of seizures.
+Lindane shouldn’t be used by premature babies or by people who have a history of seizures.

 In order to reduce the risk of side effects:

-You will need to do this every two to three days until you have no more signs of lice or nits.
+You’ll need to do this every 2 to 3 days until you have no more signs of lice or nits.

-There is no need to use pesticides around your home.
-Lice cannot survive more than a couple of days off your head.
+There’s no need to use pesticides around your home.
+Lice can’t survive more than a couple of days off your head.
 The following methods can be used to kill lice on different items:

 You can get rid of head lice with the proper treatment.
-However, you may become re-infected.
-Reduce that risk by cleaning your house properly and avoiding contact with other infected people until they have been treated.
+However, you may become reinfected.
+Reduce that risk by cleaning your house properly and primarily avoiding head-to-head contact with people who have head lice until they’ve been treated.